jmonlong/manu-vggafannot/manuscript.md

 It is used to compress among others, VCF, BED, or BAM files with HTSlib[@htslib].

 HTSlib[@htslib] was then modified to index bgzipped GAF files.
-Similar than for other tab-separated file like VCF or BED, a *gaf* preset was added to `tabix`.
+Similar to other tab-separated file like VCF or BED, a *gaf* preset was added to `tabix`.
 For BED or VCF, `tabix` extract the interval information from the columns with the sequence names and genomic position[@tabix].
 In the new *gaf* preset, it instead parses the path information in the GAF file to extract the minimum and maximum node IDs.
 The indexing is then based on this interval, the same as used for the sorting described above.